 In a judgment released on Wednesday 20 February 2019, Mr. Justice Smith in the High Court concluded that EMA's lease is not frustrated by Brexit.
 This decision came as a welcome reassurance to commercial landlords of property leased to European tenants, as it reinforced the high threshold required to prove frustration.

 On 1 March 2019, the EMA were granted the right to appeal the High Court's ruling.
-The EMA lodged their appeal on 18 April 2019.
-We will continue to follow this dispute with interest.
+The EMA duly lodged their appeal on 18 April 2019.